CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

  After you've sketched out your ideas, you can look at them and think about which ones you like.
 Pick your favourite idea and then start jotting down some ideas on how you might make that idea a reality.

- You've decided **what** you will make, now you're deciding **how** you will make it.
+ Once you've decided **what** you will make, it's time to think about **how** you will make it.
 List some of the things you want your project to do, as well as some of the things it won't do.
 Decide what technology you will use: for example will it be a mobile phone app, or perhaps a Scratch project, or something else?

- If you can, show your ideas to your user \(maybe that's you!\) to see what they think.
-Ask them for **feedback**: opinions and suggestions.
-Maybe they love everything.
-Maybe they hate it, that's ok too!
-Ask them what you can change to make it better.

- {%callout heading="INSERT SUITABLE HEADING HERE"%}INSERT SUITABLE TEXT HERE! {%endcallout%}
+ {%callout heading="Write everything down"%} Not every idea has to be amazing.
+In fact, for almost every brilliant invention, the chances are someone had a tonne of silly ideas too that turned out to be terrible!
+That's how brainstorming works. {%endcallout%}

 4. # Design and build
  Before you jump right in and start coding or constructing circuits, it's a good idea to plan out how it will work and how it should look, so that you what you need to do.